Description

 Medical assistance in case of accident

-Travel insurance that covers accidents and cancellations due to force majeure
+Travel insurance covering accidents and cancellations due to force majeure

 FAQ